How to Build Trust in Your Team (Even When You’re Remote)

 • Rotating shout-outs where teammates thank each other

-• Tools like Quiet Circles provide ready-to-run activities that make these rituals effortless — keeping your team connected, motivated, and engaged, no matter where they are.
+• Tools like Quiet Circles provide ready-to-run activities that make these rituals a breeze — keeping your team connected, motivated, and engaged, no matter where they are.

 6. Practice Empathy

 Remote work can sometimes hide struggles.
-Show that you understand your team’s challenges:
+Show that you get your team’s challenges:

 • Listen actively and validate concerns.